-Now, I know most webinars and webcasts are done on a much smaller scale (the majority of those hosted on the WorkCast platform see attendance rates of under 1000 people), but there is definitely a market for large-scale, premium virtual events and webinar platforms are catching on.
+Now, I know most webinars and webcasts are streamed on a much smaller scale (the majority of those hosted on the WorkCast platform see attendance rates of under 1000 people), but there is definitely a market for large-scale, premium virtual events and webinar platforms are catching on.

-This means that webinar platforms will be able to compete with the live streaming giants while still offering customers the flexibility and functionality of a premium webinar service.
+This means that webinar platforms will be able to compete with the live streaming giants, while still offering customers the flexibility and functionality of a premium webinar service.

 Combined with improved streaming latency, 2019 could very well be the year of the super-webcast.

 If there is anything I learned in 2018, it’s that most marketing teams feel they are vastly under-resourced - all while more and more importance is being placed on marketing and lead generation.

 And this comes at a time when marketers are making webinars a key part of their strategies.
 So what’s a marketer to do when they want to provide an awesome webinar experience, but don’t necessarily have the resources to put into it?